Best Film for the Nikon N50

 One of the excellent properties of film is that you can swap the film emulsion you work with and get a completely different look to your images.

 DX Coded Film

 All commercially available 35mm film sold at this time has DX encoding on the canister.
 This allows electronically controlled cameras to auto detect and set the ISO of the film loaded.

 DX-coding will not matter for the Nikon N50 because ISO needs to be manually set.

 Where to Get 35mm Film Developed?

-You will find a handful of options for where to develop 35mm film.
-For a more in-depth explanation of the possibilities check my article on Where to Get Film Developed.
+You will find several possibilities for where to develop film.
+For a more complete explanation of the possibilities look at my article on Where to Develop Film.

-WARNING: Film doesn't get processed locally at pharmacies and big box stores.
-They send film off-site to be processed by a separate company.
-Consequently, you won’t receive your developed negatives back.
+WARNING: Film is not processed on location at big box stores and pharmacies.
+They send film away to be developed by a third party.
+As a consequence, you won’t be given your developed negatives back.

 - Develop Film at Home